 - Accreditation & Licensure

 - Instructional and Laboratory Facilities

 - The terms and conditions under which students receiving federal education loans may obtain deferments

-- Information of student body diversity in the categories of gender and ethnicity of enrolled, full time students and students who receive federal Pell grants 1
+- Student body diversity in the categories of gender and ethnicity of enrolled, full-time students and students who receive federal Pell grants 3

 - Code of Conduct for Education Loans